 - MCAT Blog, MCAT Prep, Pre-Med Support

-At Next Step Test Prep, we have recently updated our own testing interface to ensure that students can fully prepare for every aspect of the 2018 exam.
+At Blueprint MCAT (formerly Next Step Test Prep), we have recently updated our own testing interface to ensure that students can fully prepare for every aspect of the 2018 exam.
 Our instructors have also compiled their top 5 tips to prepare for these changes.
 Whether you are an MCAT retaker who was well-versed in the previous interface or a brand-new student just looking to get a feel for the features, these tips will help make sure nothing catches you off guard on Test Day!

 1. Check out the new features on the AAMC website

 It’s never a good idea to jump right in to MCAT preparation without first getting an idea of the test structure and format.
 Similarly, you should avoid committing to certain prep resources before you actually see the new interface for yourself.
 If you have access to AAMC practice materials on e-mcat.com, note that all newly started tests will have this 2018 interface.
-Alternatively, if you’d rather save your AAMC materials for later, you can practice with the new features here.
 You can also watch a video walk-through of Next Step’s updated interface here.

 2. Plan to prep with representative materials

 Once you’ve seen the new AAMC features, it’s time to plan the resources you’ll use for full-length, passage, and question practice.
 The AAMC’s online resources are a good start – but what if you need more practice exams or passages?
 In that case, you may want to ensure that this additional practice also includes the new features, especially if you are nervous about using them effectively.
-Next Step’s online full-length exams and QBank may be a good start.
-All Next Step’s online testing resources are updated to match the AAMC as closely as possible.
+Blueprint MCAT’s online full-length exams and QBank may be a good start.
+All our online testing resources are updated to match the AAMC as closely as possible.
 This means that resources are available to fit your needs, whether you are just looking for a few extra full-lengths or would prefer non-full-length practice, like QBank quizzes, to get accustomed to the new interface early on.
-You can sign up for Next Step’s Free MCAT Practice bundle here, for an absolutely free experience with the interface.
+You can sign up for Blueprint MCAT’s Free MCAT Practice bundle here, for an absolutely free experience with the interface.